plasmo-dev/PlasmoAlgorithms.jl/docs/src/PlasmoBenders/storage_tutorial.md

 ## Querying Solutions

-PlasmoBenders provides access to API functions for querying the optimal solution from the BendersOptimizer object.
+PlasmoBenders provides access to API functions for querying the optimal solution from the BendersAlgorithm object.
 We can query the solution by calling
 ```julia
 JuMP.objective_value(benders_opt)
 ```